Eclipse Deep Dive - What, Why, Where, When

 How wide and fast is the path of totality?

 It is different for each eclipse, but this year’s total solar eclipse will have a path about 70 miles wide.
-This shadow, called an umbral shadow, will be moving nearly 1500 mph as is passes over mid-Missouri.
+This shadow, called an umbral shadow, will be moving nearly 1,500 mph as it passes over mid-Missouri.
 Everyone outside of this path will only see a partial eclipse.
 In fact, all fifty U.S. states will see a partial solar eclipse as well as everyone in Canada and Mexico!
+It must be noted that the difference between seeing 99% totality and 100% totality is comparable to eating your favorite food once a year vs. eating your favorite food as often as you please (without any health detriments if applicable).
+Be in the path of totality!

 What are the different types of solar eclipses?